How to Prepare for the MMI (Multiple Mini Interview): 9 Expert Strategies for Premedical Students

 Strategy #6: Practice responding to high-yield scenarios

 We list multiple high-yield scenarios in our book.
 These include the angry customer, the distraught patient, having to break bad news to a patient, and more.
 Since the angry customer is a common scenario, it’s really important to learn phrases and tactics that help de-escalate situations.
-There are multiple medical journal articles describing approaches, and we outline our approach in our book further.
+There are multiple medical journal articles describing approaches, and we outline our approach in the book further.

 The task/collaboration station is one of the hardest to prepare for in advance